sabartheman/Pyemailer_raspberry/README.md

 If you are using this on a Raspberry pi you should use rc.local to run the python script on startup.
+This script only works on a enterprise network, on a personal network the ip will show as your local IP.
+E.g. 192.168.1.1